This site requires a more recent version of Adobe Flash Player to function properly.

 LVS is focusing its efforts on Asia for future growth.
 In 2010, LVS opened the Marina Bay Sands at Singapore.
 The following factors strengthen the trend mentioned above:

-Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006, after the government allowed the entry of overseas casino operators.
+Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006 after the government allowed the entry of overseas casino operators.
 Since then, the region has witnessed unprecedented growth.
-In 2014, the region collected $44 billion in gaming revenues, far more than the gaming revenues collected at the Las Vegas Strip.
+In 2014, the region collected $44 billion in gaming revenues while the figure stood at $29 billion in 2015, still far more than the gaming revenues collected on the Las Vegas Strip.

-A strong Chinese economy with a burgeoning middle class and increasing population of high net worth individuals is helping strengthen Macau's growing gaming industry.
-Macau and Singapore offer world class gaming infrastructure.
-All major gaming companies like Melco Crown, Wynn Resorts, MGM Mirage have their presence in Macau.
+A strong Chinese economy followed by a burgeoning middle class and increasing population of high net worth individuals is helping boost Macau's growing gaming industry.
+Macau offers a world class gaming infrastructure.
+All major gaming companies like Melco Crown, Las Vegas Sands, and MGM Resorts have a presence in Macau.

 Japan is in the process of legalizing casinos in the country in order to generate higher revenues.
-Japan will host 2020 Olympics and if the bill is approved, Japan can be well positioned to gain from casinos during the Olympics times.
 According to CLSA, Japan could be the second largest gaming market after Macau with close to $40 billion in annual gaming revenues.

 Las Vegas gaming market growth slowing down

-Other U.S. states like Pennsylvania and Delaware have legalized table games.
-Similar action by other states could affect the number of tourists visiting Las Vegas.
+Other US states like Pennsylvania and Delaware have legalized table games.
+Similar actions by other states could affect the number of tourists visiting Las Vegas.
 More than 80% of the tourists visiting Las Vegas are domestic.
 The Las Vegas gaming market has reached a saturation state.
 Casino operators indulge in intense competition to sustain their margins.
 Intense competition is affecting the industry margins.

 Excess room capacity hitting the markets is expected to pressurize the margins of the gaming industry by pushing average daily rates down.
-In 2010 end, the Cosmopolitan added about 3,000 additional rooms.
-Moreover, Asian tourists prefer Macau to Las Vegas on account of two things: firstly it offers world class gaming infrastructure since the advent of foreign gaming companies in Macau in 2006, and secondly it is at a nearby location.
-The decrease in number of Asian tourists would also affect the Las Vegas gaming industry.
+Furthermore, Asian tourists prefer Macau to Las Vegas as a result of two things: firstly it offers world class gaming infrastructure since the advent of foreign gaming companies in Macau in 2006, and secondly it is at a nearby location.
+The decline in the number of Asian tourists would also affect the Las Vegas gaming industry.

 Key infrastructural initiatives underway

 The Macau government is reinforcing a series of initiatives in order to drive visitor growth in the region.
 The gaming industry is a key contributor to Macau's GDP.
 The government is investing in new transportation links to ease travel for Chinese visitors.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visit Macau come from Mainland China, Hong Kong and Taiwan.
+It should be noted that most of the tourists visiting Macau are from Mainland China.

 How Does Trefis Modelling Work?